Yahoo shifts Europe tax base to Ireland from Switzerland

 Yahoo opened a Dublin office in 2003 to provide customer support and technical and other support for other Yahoo units.
 In March last year, it announced it was hiring 200 new customer and internal support roles but did not announce the new financial structure whereby all sales revenues would be diverted directly to Dublin.

-O'Leary declined to name the companies he was trying to lure to Ireland but other highly mobile technology companies whose main European tax base is in Switzerland include travel group Expedia Inc., auction site eBay Inc., Videogames publisher Electronic Arts, domain name manager Verisign Inc. and software groups Salesforce.com Inc, CA Inc, Citrix Systems Inc. and Autodesk Inc.
+O'Leary declined to name the companies he was trying to lure to Ireland but other highly mobile technology companies whose main European tax base is in Switzerland include travel group Expedia Inc. (EXPE.O), auction site eBay Inc. (EBAY.O), Videogames publisher Electronic Arts (EA.O), domain name manager Verisign Inc. and software groups Salesforce.com Inc, CA Inc(CA.O), Citrix Systems Inc. (CTXS.O) and Autodesk Inc

 Electronic Arts said it had no plans to shift its international headquarters from Switzerland.
 The other companies declined to comments or did not respond to requests for comment.
 A sales agreement published on Salesforce.com's website shows that its Swiss unit continues to be the counterparty for European sales.

-Noble Corp, owner of the world's third-largest offshore drilling rig fleet, announced a move from Switzerland to Britain last year, citing Britain's tax regime which had recently been changed so that overseas profits were largely made exempt from tax.
+Noble Corp (NE.N), owner of the world's third-largest offshore drilling rig fleet, announced a move from Switzerland to Britain last year, citing Britain's tax regime which had recently been changed so that overseas profits were largely made exempt from tax.

 Lorraine Griffin, tax partner at accountants Deloitte in Dublin, said the G20 effort to tackle corporate tax avoidance could also help to make Dublin more attractive for companies, even though Ireland itself has been branded a tax haven by U.S. and European politicians.